- Medical Services

 Surrey campus

-- Disabled and neurodivegent students can access various options for documention and support.
-View now
+- Disabled and neurodivergent students can access various options for documention and support.

-If you have questions about this process or policy, or are experiencing conflicting information from a class, please connect with the Office of Student Support, Rights, and Responsibilities for support.
+For more information about academic concessions, including forms related to illness, accidents, family situations, and chronic health concerns, please click here.
+If you have any questions about this process or policy, or if you are receiving conflicting information from a class, please contact the Office of Student Support, Rights, and Responsibilities for assistance.